JoseRoca/WinFBX/docs/CTextStream Class.md

 DIM pTxtStm AS CTextStream
 ' // Create a text stream
 DIM cbsFile AS CBSTR = ExePath & "\Test.txt"
-pTxtStm.Create(cbsFile, TRUE)
+IF pTxtStm.Create(cbsFile, TRUE) = S_OK THEN
    ' // Write strings
    pTxtStm.WriteLine "This is a string." pTxtStm.WriteLine "This is a second string."
+   '// Close the file
+   pTxtStm.Close
+END IF

 PRINT "Press any key to end..."
 SLEEP